To view past email newsletters and other updates, please visit the King Farm website under ‘Stay Informed’.

 KING FARM NEIGHBORS VILLAGE

-- On May 18, 2023 from 1:00-2:30 pm, The KFNV Friends will meet for lunch at the Sheraton Rockville Hotel Restaurant, 902 King Farm Boulevard, Rockville, MD.
+a) From 1:00 PM – 2:00 PM, The KFNV Friends will host its monthly luncheon at Farmsook Thai Kitchen, 800 King Farm Boulevard.
 Although The KFNV Friends is organizing the luncheon, participants are responsible for the costs of their own lunches.
 In addition, this event is open to KFNV members only.
-Please see below on how to easily become a member of the KFNV.
+Please see below on how to easily become a member of the KFNV;

 Please note that the KFNV has changed its monthly Movie Club, Book Club, Coffee and Conversation gatherings, and highlight events to in-person meetings and has reserved the King Farm Community Center, 300 Saddle Ridge Circle, Rockville, MD 20850 for these events.
 In accordance with the policy adopted by the KFNV Board of Directors, people attending KFNV sponsored, in-person events must be vaccinated per the Centers for Disease Control and Prevention’s COVID recommendations.
 Wearing a mask is optional.
 In case of inclement weather and if there is time to notify participants, the KFNV may opt for a Zoom presentation for any meeting or event.
 Therefore, the KFNV will not be offering a hybrid option for any future events.
 Finally, the KFNV offers transportation to many of its monthly events for KFNV members.
 Please contact the Operations Coordinator at firstname.lastname@example.org, or leave a voicemail at (301) 799-8104 to arrange for transportation.

-Besides transportation and simple household tasks, the KFNV also offers friendly phone calls and texts and friendly visits.
-Please feel free to avail yourself of all of the community services that the KFNV offers.
 Please note that services are open to KFNV members only; however, membership is free and an easy process.
-See below on how to contact the KFNV to schedule any of the services or with any questions that you may have about the services as well as how to become a KFNV member.
+See below on how to contact the KFNV to schedule any of the services, or with any questions that you may have about the services as well as how to become a KFNV member.

 Contacting the KFNV